Stronger Organizations grant opportunity open until February 17. Learn more here.

 A fiscal sponsor organization can submit an application for itself and submit separate applications for sponsored projects.
 Applications for sponsored projects must be submitted with the fiscal sponsor as the applicant.

 If your organization is applying as a fiscal sponsor, please complete the designated section(s) of the application.
 All organizational and financial documents should be submitted for the fiscal sponsor, not the sponsored group.
-Additionally, please include the MOU between the fiscal sponsor and the sponsored group as an attachment in the application.
+Additionally, please include the MOU between the fiscal sponsor and the sponsored group as an attachment to the application.

-If the fiscal sponsor and the sponsored group plan to collaborate on completing the application, the sponsor may upload the appropriate documentation while the group or initiative completes the narrative sections, as long as this reflects your shared expectations and arrangement.
+If the fiscal sponsor and the sponsored group plan to collaborate on completing the application, the sponsor may upload the appropriate documentation while the group or initiative completes the narrative sections as long as this reflects your shared expectations and arrangement.
 You may use the “Manage Applicants” feature in the portal to add individuals from both the fiscal sponsor and the sponsored group as collaborators on the application.

 Please know that, as a practice, Dogwood will not fund more than 25% of any organization’s total budget over any four-year period, including that of a fiscal sponsor organization.

 In general, Dogwood will only accept one application per grant opportunity per organizational tax ID.
-Please work with your development office or office of sponsored programs to identify priorities for your organization.
+Please work with your foundation relations, development office or office of sponsored programs to identify priorities for your organization.
 For the Collaboration & Innovation opportunity, an organization can be the Hub applicant for only one application but can be named as a partner in applications from other Hub applicants.

 Yes, all applicants must have a Blackbaud ID to access the new portal.
 If you already use a Blackbaud product, you can use your existing Blackbaud ID and password.